aroemers/crustimoney/README.md

 * Decide whether rules that might recurse always return a vector or not.
 Currently it does not (as can be seen by looking at the `:product` values in the `calc` example AST).
 * Decide whether non-terminal rules that act like terminals (using the `-` sign) should also include the terminals _inside_ the vector in the parse result.
 Currently it does not, which is why the `nested` example needs explicit `:non-paren`, `:paren-open` and `:paren-close` rules.
 * Add support for internationalization of error messages.
+* Add a function that checks the grammar for issues like left-recursion.

 ## License